serwennn/drew3/README.md

 <h1 align="center">🦊・DrewBot Project</h1>
-This is a completely open source discord bot.
-We would be very happy if you help us improve it or add other features.
+<p align="center">This is a completely open source discord bot.
+We would be very happy if you help us improve it or add other features.</p>

 <br></br>
 <p align="center">